 Abdulkadiri describes his father in a recent interview as a nice and easy-going, extremely jovial.
 “But when he is annoyed, he indirectly vents his anger on us.
 I used to feel bad but now I try to console him and make him relaxed.
 We then talk as men, not as father and son.
 Sometimes when we got out together, he introduces me as his friend and vice versa.
 He does not move with the crowd”

 Sadiq Daba’s battles with leukemia, prostate cancer

-Sadiq Daba is currently battling with leukemia, prostate cancer.
-Many Nigerians have supported him through this trying time.
+Sadiq Daba battled with leukemia and prostate cancer.
+Many Nigerians supported him through this trying time.
 An oxygen machine was donated to him by Nigerian billionaire businessman, Femi Otedola, who also took it upon himself to settle his medical bills.

 In an interview after his return from medical trip abroad, sadiq Daba described his condition;

 “You can see machines all over the place.
 But then, I still give God the glory.
 God has been very faithful.
 All praise unto Him… I take each day as it comes (coughs).
 But I thank God for His mercy.
 My situation is such that the English say it does not just rain, it pours.
 I was first diagnosed with leukemia.
 Suddenly, prostate cancer followed..

 ..For those two, I was lucky to have been flown to the UK to come back early this year.
 I felt sick at some point again and thought it was malaria.
 I tried to treat that at home, but it didn’t work.
 The day after, it got worse.
 It was a Sunday and I called a doctor who had been treating me for my breathing problem.
 He said that I should be rushed to the hospital.
 Luckily, I was treated on time.
 Ten minutes late, according to the doctor, I would have died.